rishavbhowmik/xdb/storage_engine/page_store/README.md

 | so on...                                           |
 ```

-First 8 bytes are for constant page length, stored as little endian 64-bit unsigned integer.
-(This is not adaptive & requires 8 bytes)
+The first 8 bytes are reserved for storing u64 integer in little-endian format.

 ## How to use PageStore